Matching rising star innovators to pharma areas of interest

 For life sciences startups, the starting gun is often an “Aha!” moment in a university lab, and the endpoint is a pharmaceutical company manufacturing and delivering a drug to patients.
 Even for the runners (startup founders), this race can seem abstract at times.
 But whether you are a runner, a coach, or a bystander, you should feel invested; every race run successfully means a new treatment for an un- or under-treated disease.

-At Portal, we specialize in the earliest stages of these relays - helping founders get the infrastructure, capital, relationships, and race plan to get from “Aha!” to a Series A and beyond.
-One of the ways we do this is by helping match the ideas of RisingStar scientists (the starting-gun runners) with corporations, especially big pharma (the finish-line runners).
+I specialize in the earliest stages of these relays - helping founders get the infrastructure, capital, relationships, and race plan to get from “Aha!” to a Series A and beyond.
+One of the ways I do this is by helping match the ideas of highly innovative scientists (the starting-gun runners) with down stream partners, especially mid- and large-cap pharma (the finish-line runners).

 The aim here isn’t necessarily to drive partnerships right off the bat, though that can happen and it’s great when it does.
 The goal, rather, is to help the sources of innovation know where the “buyers” are looking, and to help “buyers” see what’s coming and calibrate their pipelines accordingly.
 To say it another way, it’s impossible to complete a relay race if this first runner doesn’t know where the final runner is going to be, and vis versa.